-Following Board approval expected on February 8, 2020, staff will notify local agencies of the call.
-Once the call is issued, staff will offer one-on-one meetings to assist local agencies with the application process.
-Per the recommendation of the ECAC, in addition to one-on-one meetings, staff will offer a workshop for local agencies as an additional resource.
-The workshop is tentatively scheduled for February 25, 2021.
-Applications will be due to OCTA by May 6, 2021, and staff will return to the Board with programming recommendations by late summer 2021.

-Awards would be effective with Board approval and become available starting in FY 2021-22.
+Following Board approval, staff anticipates the call to be released on March 14, 2022.
+Staff will notify local agencies about this funding opportunity and will offer one-on-one meetings to assist local agencies with the application process.
+Per the recommendation of the ECAC, staff will offer a workshop for local agencies as an additional resource.
+Applications are expected to be due to OCTA by June 16, 2022, and staff will return to the Board with programming recommendations by fall 2022.
+Awards would be effective with Board approval and funding would become available July 1, 2023.